Week in Wrestling: Kurt Angle’s next indie match is his last

 - Bobby Fish gets us ready for his ROH match against Adam Cole.

 SI.com’s Week in Wrestling is published every Wednesday and provides beneath the surface coverage of the business of pro wrestling.
-This edition includes Kurt Angle and Cody Rhodes discussing one of the most heated active feuds in wrestling; a Wrestlers’ Tribune with Eli Drake; Sam Adonis responding to Brian Cage on the controversy surrounding his Donald Trump-loving character in Mexico; the weekly Top Ten; and Five Questions with Ring of Honor’s Bobby Fish.
+This edition includes Kurt Angle and Cody Rhodes discussing one of the most heated active feuds in wrestling; The Shoot with Eli Drake; Sam Adonis responding to Brian Cage on the controversy surrounding his Donald Trump-loving character in Mexico; the weekly Top Ten; and Five Questions with Ring of Honor’s Bobby Fish.

 Kurt Angle ends his indie career vs. Cody Rhodes

-Kurt Angle and Cody Rhodes are set to conclude their best-of-three series at Northeast Wrestling’s Wrestlefest XXI this Friday night in Glastonbury, Connecticut.
+Kurt Angle and Cody Rhodes are set to conclude their best-of-three series at Northeast Wrestling’s Wrestlefest XXI this Friday night in Waterbury, Conn.
 The series is tied, with one victory apiece, and this Friday’s steel cage match will determine the victor.
 The contest holds additional significance as it promises to be the final match ever for Angle on the independents.
 The Olympic gold medalist is returning to WWE for induction into the Hall of Fame during WrestleMania 33 weekend in Orlando, and Rhodes—who just returned from a weekend in Tokyo wrestling for New Japan—plans to send Angle off in style.

 The most entertaining feud in wrestling is not currently airing on television.

-Far away from a WWE camera lens, Kurt Angle and Cody Rhodes have built their own feud over the past six months, building to a crescendo in a steel cage match this Friday night for Northeast Wrestling’s WrestleFest XXI, which will take place in Glastonbury, Conn.
+Far away from a WWE camera lens, Kurt Angle and Cody Rhodes have built their own feud over the past six months, building to a crescendo in a steel cage match this Friday night for Northeast Wrestling’s WrestleFest XXI, which will take place in Waterbury, Conn.

 “You usually don’t get this kind of attention for an independent match, but Cody and I have received a lot of attention for setting up our own program,” explained Angle.
 “That’s all because of Cody’s resilience.
 He didn’t let it rest, he kept coming up with ideas and concepts.
 Cody is a highly-driven individual, he has a lot of goals, and they exceed where he was in WWE.
 The way he’s promoted himself post-WWE has been nothing short of incredible.
 He makes everything mean something, and not just in the ring, but as an individual.”